The Chart for Maxar Technologies Inc. (MAXR) Is Flashing Mixed Signals

 Sponsored

-MAXR currently public float of 72.21M and currently shorts hold a 5.80% ratio of that float.
-Today, the average trading volume of MAXR was 1.23M shares.
+The average price from analysts is $45.76, which is -$6.76 below the current price.
+MAXR currently public float of 72.21M and currently shorts hold a 4.55% ratio of that float.
+Today, the average trading volume of MAXR was 1.31M shares.

 MAXR’s Market Performance

-MAXR stocks went up by 0.69% for the week, with a monthly jump of 110.34% and a quarterly performance of 169.65%, while its annual performance rate touched 67.63%.
-The volatility ratio for the week stands at 0.57% while the volatility levels for the past 30 days are set at 1.31% for Maxar Technologies Inc. The simple moving average for the period of the last 20 days is 8.44% for MAXR stocks with a simple moving average of 78.54% for the last 200 days.
+MAXR stocks went down by -0.18% for the week, with a monthly drop of -1.29% and a quarterly performance of 145.97%, while its annual performance rate touched 83.73%.
+The volatility ratio for the week stands at 0.40% while the volatility levels for the past 30 days are set at 0.60% for Maxar Technologies Inc. The simple moving average for the period of the last 20 days is -0.16% for MAXR stocks with a simple moving average of 77.03% for the last 200 days.

 Analysts’ Opinion of MAXR